 The New Year is traditionally a time for change, promises, goal setting and resolutions.
 Some of them personal, and some professional.
 Some realistic… and some made with the best of intentions as the umpteenth bottle of champagne is uncorked at midnight.

 Tired of doing the same old thing month after month at work?
 Looking to move into a role where you can thrive in doing something you love, or contribute back to society?
-If your New Year goal is to change careers and have 2015 be the best year ever, make the most of those New Year goal-setting endorphins and that abundance of motivation to get a smart plan in place.
+If your New Year goal is to change careers, make the most of those New Year goal-setting endorphins and that abundance of motivation to get a smart plan in place.

 If you really want to make this year count towards your career goals, you need to think carefully about what it is you want.
 Between all the social happenings of the festive season, take some time out just for you and think about your career calling.